 - Camber Wear – If the inside or outside of your tires tread are more worn than the center of your tires, this could be camber wear.
 There are two different types of camber wear, positive camber wear and negative camber wear.
 Positive camber wear occurs when your tires are tilting outward and negative camber wear occurs when your tires are tilting inward.
 Too much camber wear in either direction is bad and means your vehicle may need a wheel alignment.

 - Heal and Toe Wear – Noise or vibration of your vehicle may be a sign of heal or toe wear on your tires.
 Heal and toe wear occurs when one side of the tires’ tread blocks is wearing quicker than the other side.

 It is recommended that you get your tires aligned every 6,000 miles to ensure you do not have any of these issues.
 Increase your vehicle’s fuel economy, improve tire life, and stay safe with a regular wheel alignment.
 RDI Power and RDI Fleet perform wheel alignments at your vehicle’s recommended mileage or hours to ensure a safe and reliable vehicle.
 If you are unsure whether your vehicle needs a wheel alignment, please do not hesitate to contact us or stop by the shop.
-RDI Power is Tampa’s best diesel repair shop!
+RDI Power is Brooksville’s best diesel repair shop!